saybuser/FD-SAT-Plan/README.md

 iii) includes parsers for domain files that read in pseudo-boolean expressions of form: sum<sub>1..i..n</sub> x<sub>i</sub> <= k.
 See translation folder for more details.

-iv) handles reward functions with pseudo-boolean expressions and can call any off-the-shelf Weighted Partial MaxSat solver.
+iv) handles reward functions and can call any off-the-shelf Weighted Partial MaxSat solver.

 v) can make use of known transition functions (i.e., the transition function for a subset of state variables can be provided as input - see Inventory Control example).